Quick Facts: Earning an Ed.D. in Washington D.C.

 - Hold a bachelor’s degree.

-- Have completed an approved program that leads to a state certification in school leadership and supervision OR hold a master’s degree or higher.
+- Have completed an approved program with a focus in P-12 school leadership and supervision OR have an active full principal credential(s) OR hold a master’s degree or higher.

 Educational Leadership Jobs in Washington, D.C.